harshadmanglani/poseidon/README.md

 ## How to run
 Use the config.yaml file to set up
-- a Postgres store
 - HTTP info for getting incidents, operations, logs and metrics
 - API key for Anthropic and configure the model for analysis
-- configure a webhook (like your own service) which can receive a payload (forward to Slack, etc)

 <b>Poseidon can hanlde any API response from your internal data sources.
 It doesn't matter how you return the operation records or logs or metrics.</b>